 - Cyclical growth in the “right part” of the cycle

 - Newer industries with rapid growth

 Portfolio construction also involves diversification across economic sectors (+/- 10% benchmark), Price-to-earnings ratios (10x – 40x), market capitalizations ($4 billion - $500+ billion), and earnings growth rates (12% – 50+% - average typically around 18%).
 This level of diversification enables the team to manage risk by not having significant overexposure to any one area of the market, while allowing enough flexibility to take active bets versus the benchmark.
-According to Clark Winslow, Chief Executive Officer, “In order to beat the benchmark, you have to be different from the benchmark.”
+According to Clark Winslow, Founder, “In order to beat the benchmark, you have to be different from the benchmark.”

 Winslow’s sell discipline helps drive investment performance and control portfolio risk.
 The rules inherent in their sell discipline keep Winslow’s decision-makers objective, which is an important trait linked to achieving investment success.
 While other managers may hold on to a declining stock, Winslow acts decisively without allowing emotion to cloud their judgment.
 Similarly, Winslow does not become overly committed to a stock that has performed well.
 A position is either trimmed or sold based on the following guidelines.

 - When fundamental reasons for owning the stock begin to deteriorate, the stock is sold.

 - Should valuation of a stock reach a level believed to be full, it is either trimmed or sold.